 A topographer and outdoorsman who turned his passion for precision gear into the definitive New York outfitter for explorers and the elite.

-David T. Abercrombie was less a merchant and more an obsessive craftsman of adventure.
-A trained topographer and surveyor, he spent his early years mapping the wilderness of the American South, an experience that forged his exacting standards for outdoor equipment.
-In 1892, he founded Abercrombie & Co. in downtown Manhattan, a small, serious shop selling only the best fishing tackle, camping gear, and firearms.
-It was a clubhouse for serious outdoorsmen, not a department store.
-The pivotal partnership came with Ezra Fitch, a wealthy lawyer and devoted customer who shared Abercrombie's passion but envisioned a larger, more luxurious emporium.
-Their often-clashing visions—Abercrombie's purist focus versus Fitch's expansionist drive—ultimately led Abercrombie to sell his interest in 1907.
-He left behind the name and the uncompromising quality standard, watching from the sidelines as the store he founded became a legendary destination for everyone from Teddy Roosevelt to Charles Lindbergh.
+David T. Abercrombie founded Abercrombie & Co. in 1892 in downtown Manhattan — a small shop selling only the best fishing tackle, camping gear, and firearms.
+A trained topographer and surveyor, he had spent his early years mapping the American South, forging exacting standards for outdoor equipment.
+His shop was a clubhouse for serious outdoorsmen, not a department store.
+The pivotal partnership came with Ezra Fitch, a wealthy lawyer and devoted customer who envisioned a larger, more luxurious emporium.
+Their clashing visions — Abercrombie's purist focus versus Fitch's expansionist drive — led Abercrombie to sell his interest in 1907.
+He left behind the name and an uncompromising quality standard, watching from the sidelines as the store became a destination for Teddy Roosevelt and Charles Lindbergh.

 1860–1882